 - Shreve, Crump & Lowe

-And a few great finds in downtown Greenwich not on Greenwich Avenue include:
+And a few great finds for shoppers in downtown Greenwich not on Greenwich Avenue include:

-And the consignment shops of downtown Greenwich deserve their own list:
+And the consignment shops and thrift stores of downtown Greenwich deserve their own list:

 - Roundabout Designer Closeouts & Consignments